 - Asia Pacific – funds invest in countries in Eastern Asia, such as Korea, Vietnam and Indonesia.
 These funds usually exclude Japan.

 - MENA – refers to investment in the Middle East and North Africa.

-Some funds invest according to market capitalisation, meaning the size of the companies they're interested in (calculated from the number or ordinary shares in circulation multiplied by the current share-price).
+Some funds invest according to market capitalisation, meaning the size of the companies they're interested in (calculated from the number of ordinary shares in circulation x the current share price).

-- Mid-cap – medium sized companies, slightly riskier than large cap companies but could still pay dividends and often greater potential for growth.
+- Mid-cap – medium-sized companies, slightly riskier than large-cap companies but could still pay dividends and often have greater potential for growth.

 These funds invest in particular industries, such as technology, pharmaceuticals, mining or energy, among others.

 Find out more: Which? investment portfolios – we have created a set of investment portfolios that can help you decide where to invest your money, balanced with how much you're willing to put at risk.